dburger/8rainstation-enhancer/README.md

     unpack the ZIP file.
 * Under Manage Extensions, click Load unpacked, and select the src/ directory from your downloaded extension.
+* Make sure you have enabled the extension.

+## What do I do if the extension breaks?

+If you find the extension is not working correctly or is interfering with 8rain Station in some way it is likely because 8rain Station has been updated in a way that broke the extension.
+In this case disable the extension and notify me, davidburger@gmail.com.

 ## How can I support the author?